THE CX PROJECT IS SUPPORTED BY

 An alliance pursuing a game-changing deal for the Borderlands say talks are progressing well

-Chapelcross Progress Highlighted at two Parliaments17th May 2018
+Chapelcross Progress Highlighted at two Parliaments

 Shaping a future for the former nuclear power station at Chapelcross has been in the spotlight at both the Scottish and UK Parliaments recently.

-Chapelcross nuclear site could 'relaunch economy'8th March 2017
+Chapelcross nuclear site could 'relaunch economy'

 The partners in a plan to develop a future vision for a former nuclear site have said it could "relaunch the economy" of Dumfries and Galloway.

-Chapelcross nuclear plant closure support scheme starts27th May 2011
+Chapelcross nuclear plant closure support scheme starts

 A £1.2m project has been launched to help offset the economic impact of the closure of the Chapelcross nuclear plant in Dumfries and Galloway.

-Nuclear plant towers blown up21st May 2007
+Nuclear plant towers blown up

 The 300ft stacks near Annan in south-west Scotland, which can be seen from the Cumbrian coast, were blown up at 9am as part of a decommissioning process at the plant.